Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 - This skin uses the 2 pixel blinking

 #### 3-4 pixel blinking - [V2.4.4+]

 If your skin's eyes are only 3-4 pixels tall - use this.
-This actually only supports 4 pixels but you can simply copy an additional *non-eye* line of the face if your eyes are 3 pixels high and it will work fine :)
+This actually only supports 4 pixels, but you can simply copy an additional *non-eye* line of the face if your eyes are 3 pixels high, and it will work fine :)
 - First place a Brown #5 pixel in Choice Box pixel #1 to enable 4 pixel blinking
 - Then make 2 copies of the 4 horizontal lines of the skin's face where the eyes are, and change 1 copy's eyes to be closed, and the other's eyes to be half closed.